Skip to main content

 Physical activity is a powerful tool for hormonal regulation.
 Regular exercise helps improve insulin sensitivity, manage body fat, and reduce stress, all of which contribute to a healthier estrogen balance.
 The type and intensity of exercise matter.
 Resistance training, for instance, is particularly effective at building lean muscle mass.

-For both men and women, finding a sustainable exercise routine that includes a mix of and cardiovascular activity is fundamental.
+For both men and women, finding a sustainable exercise routine that includes a mix of resistance training and cardiovascular activity is fundamental.
 The goal is to create a consistent stimulus that encourages metabolic health and hormonal equilibrium.
 Overtraining, however, can have the opposite effect, placing the body under chronic stress and potentially disrupting the delicate balance of the hypothalamic-pituitary-gonadal (HPG) axis, which governs sex hormone production.

 Intermediate